 Gain or Lose CHIP Eligibility If you lose CHIP coverage during the plan year, you may add your dependent child to the Rice plan.
 This is a HIPAA special enrollment event.
 However, becoming eligible for CHIP coverage during the year is not a qualifying life event.
 You can only drop your child from Rice coverage at Annual Enrollment.
 If you believe you are eligible for CHIP or Medicaid, please read the document below and contact your State for further information on eligibility.

-Spouses
+- Spouses

 Get Married or Register a Domestic Partner

 What to Expect: You have 30 days from the date of marriage or domestic partner registration to add your spouse or partner to your Rice benefits.
 If you miss this deadline, you will have another opportunity during the next open enrollment period (usually in April, with a July 1 effective date).
 If you are registering a domestic partner, you may contact Rice’s Benefits Team for a copy of the Domestic Partner Registration Packet.
-The packet includes the requirements for a domestic partner registration, frequently asked questions along with the answers, and the actual registration materials.
+The packet includes the requirements for domestic partner registration, frequently asked questions, answers, and registration materials.
 Once you have reviewed the materials and are ready to register your partner, contact a member of the Benefits team to make an appointment to complete the actual registration (notary services are available on campus free of charge).
 You will have 30 days from the date you register your partner to add him or her to your benefits if desired.
 Note that domestic partner and domestic partner’s dependents' benefits are taxable and valued as “imputed income.”

-Medical and Dental Coverage Review and compare your spouse or partner's benefits with your own so that you can select coverage to your best advantage.
+Medical and Dental Coverage: Review and compare your spouse or partner's benefits with your own so that you can select coverage to your best advantage.
 Remember that not all plans allow for domestic partner coverage.
 As a result of this review, you may decide to enroll in a university medical and/or dental plan.
 If already enrolled, you may decide to cancel your Rice coverage or change from an individual to a family plan.

-Life Insurance Plan Re-evaluate your life insurance coverage to be sure you have an appropriate level of coverage under the plan to accommodate the change in your family responsibilities.
+Life Insurance Plan: Re-evaluate your life insurance coverage to be sure you have an appropriate level of coverage under the plan to accommodate the change in your family responsibilities.
 Even if you have elected not to buy optional life insurance, the university provides you with a benefit equal to one times your annual base salary (up to $50,000) at no cost to you.
 If you elect to buy or increase optional life insurance coverage at this time, you will be required to provide evidence of insurability.
 You can elect spouse life insurance at this time, up to half your coverage amount or $50,000 (whichever is less) without evidence of insurability.
 Review your beneficiary elections under this plan and, if necessary, make changes within iO.rice.edu.

-Long Term Disability Plan You may wish to make a change in your long-term disability election based on your new responsibilities.
+Long-Term Disability Plan: You may wish to make a change in your long-term disability election based on your new responsibilities.

-Flexible Spending Accounts If enrolled in the medical spending account (MSA) or a dependent care spending account (DCFSA), your contributions will cease and you may submit claims for reimbursement of expenses incurred through the end of the month of your termination date.
+Flexible Spending Accounts: If enrolled in the medical spending account (MSA) or a dependent care spending account (DCFSA), your contributions will cease, and you may submit claims for reimbursement of expenses incurred through the end of the month of your termination date.
 You must file claims for reimbursement within 120 days of the end of your benefits.
 You may elect COBRA continuation coverage for your MSA only through the end of that plan year if desired.
 All contributions will be made on a post-tax basis.

 Retirement Plans Review your investment elections under the plan to accommodate your new financial goals.
 You may change your investment elections and your contribution amount as often as you like.
 Review your beneficiary elections under these plans at Fidelity or TIAA.

 Remember!
-Make your election changes on the benefits portal within 30 days from your marriage or domestic partner’s registration.
+Make your election changes on the benefits portal within 30 days of your marriage or domestic partner’s registration.
 You will be required to provide official documentation indicating the date of your marriage or domestic partner registration.

-Spouse Has an Employment Change
+- Spouse Has an Employment Change

-Medical and Dental Coverage If your spouse’s employment changes, it may be a qualifying change in status and you may be able to change your coverage level in the medical and/or dental plans, elect Rice coverage, or cancel your Rice coverage.
+Medical and Dental Coverage: If your spouse’s employment changes, it may be a qualifying change in status, and you may be able to change your coverage level in the medical and/or dental plans, elect Rice coverage, or cancel your Rice coverage.
 Review your spouse’s benefits and compare them to Rice’s in order to coordinate your coverage in your best interest.
 You have 30 days after the event date (new job, loss of job, reduction in work hours, etc.) to make this change.

-Life Insurance & Disability Plans You may change your life insurance and disability coverage at this time.
+Life Insurance & Disability Plans: You may change your life insurance and disability coverage at this time.
 Re-evaluate your life insurance coverage and your decision regarding if you pay for your long-term disability benefits.
 You need to be sure you have appropriate coverage under these plans to accommodate the change in your family’s situation.
 Even if you have elected not to buy optional life insurance, the university provides you with a benefit equal to one times your salary (up to $50,000) at no cost to you.
 If you elect to purchase additional life insurance, you will be required to provide evidence of insurability.

-Flexible Spending Accounts Review the Flexible Spending Accounts section on the Health Plans page for additional information.
+Flexible Spending Accounts: Review the Flexible Spending Accounts section on the Health Plans page for additional information.
 When your spouse experiences an employment change, you will want to evaluate your contributions to a medical spending account (MSA) to make sure they will cover any eligible uninsured medical and dental expenses.
 At this time, you may want to enroll in or cancel an MSA, or you may change your election amount.
 If your spouse is beginning employment (and was caring for the child(ren)), you may enroll in a dependent care spending account; if your spouse’s employment is ending (and will care for the child(ren)), you may cancel your dependent care account.

 Remember!
 Be sure to make any changes to your elections within 30 days from the date of the event by contacting a member of the Benefits Team.
 You will be required to provide documentation indicating the date of your spouse’s change in employment.

-Divorce
+- Divorce

-Medical and Dental coverage as a result of your divorce, you may decide to enroll in a university medical and/or dental plan.
+Medical and Dental: coverage as a result of your divorce, you may decide to enroll in a university medical and/or dental plan.
 If already enrolled, you must remove your former spouse from your coverage.
 If required by the court and with proper documentation, you may change from an individual to employee + child(ren) coverage.
 Your former spouse has the right to continue medical and/or dental coverage through COBRA for up to thirty-six months if he or she had Rice coverage at the time of the divorce.
 We will need your former spouse's current address to send them their COBRA notice, as required by law.
 For more information on COBRA benefits, please visit the COBRA page.

-Life Insurance Plan You will need to re-evaluate your life insurance coverage and may change your election at this time.
+Life Insurance Plan: You will need to re-evaluate your life insurance coverage, and your election may change at this time.
 Be sure you have the appropriate level of coverage to accommodate the change in your family structure.
 Even if you have elected not to buy optional life insurance, the university provides you with a benefit equal to one times your annual base salary (up to $50,000) at no cost to you.
 If you elect to buy or increase optional life insurance coverage at this time, you will be required to provide evidence of insurability.
 Review your beneficiary elections under this plan and, if necessary, make changes within iO.rice.edu.

-Retirement Plans Update the beneficiaries under the plans — see the Retirement page for more information.
+Retirement Plans: Update the beneficiaries under the plans — see the Retirement page for more information.
 If you are required to divide your retirement assets as part of the divorce agreement, your attorney should provide you with your Qualified Domestic Relation Order for documentation to the plan administrator (either TIAA or Fidelity Investments).
 You may change your investment decisions and your contribution election as often as you wish.

 Remember!
 Be sure to make any changes to your elections within 30 days from the date of the event on the benefits portal or by calling the benefits service center at 713-348-2363.
 You will be required to provide documentation indicating the date of your divorce.
 You must remove your spouse from coverage immediately upon your divorce.
 Failure to do so can result in your removal from the plan, paying restitution to the plan for any claims, and corrective action up to and including termination of employment.
 Failure to drop your spouse within 60 days of the divorce may affect your former spouse's rights to COBRA.

-Turn 65 Years Old
+- Turn 65 Years Old

-Actively Working at Rice If you are an active employee at Rice and are enrolled in Rice's medical plans, turning 65 will not affect your benefits.
-Unless you are enrolled in the Consumer-Directed Health Plan (CDHP), you should enroll in Medicare Part A (which covers hospitalization and is provided at no cost to you, if you qualify—see www.medicare.gov to apply or for more information).
+Actively Working at Rice: If you are an active employee at Rice and are enrolled in Rice's medical plans, turning 65 will not affect your benefits.
+Unless you are enrolled in the Consumer-Directed Health Plan (CDHP), you should enroll in Medicare Part A (which covers hospitalization and is provided at no cost to you if you qualify—see www.medicare.gov to apply or for more information).
 Please DO NOT enroll in Part B (office visits, X-rays, etc.) or Part D (prescription drug benefits) if you intend to remain on Rice's active plan.
 Your benefits through Rice will remain your PRIMARY insurance for as long as you are actively working at Rice and remain enrolled.
-Therefore, enrollment in Part B and Part D—which both cost you additional premiums—will not bring you much benefit, as most Rice plans are very comprehensive.
+Therefore, enrollment in Part B and Part D—which both cost you additional premiums—will not benefit you much, as most Rice plans are comprehensive.
 Once you are ready to retire, please contact Social Security or Medicare.
 They will provide you with a form that a member of the Benefits Team will complete to allow you to enroll in Medicare Part B and Part D without penalty for late enrollment.
 Rice as "primary coverage" for domestic partners ends at age 65.

-The Annual Medicare Part D Certificate of Creditable Coverage can be found on the((( Government Notices page.)))
+The Annual Medicare Part D Certificate of Creditable Coverage can be found on the Required Notices page.

-Retired If you are an early retiree and continue under Rice's insurance and then turn 65, please contact a member of the Benefits Team to discuss your options.
+Retired: If you are an early retiree and continue under Rice's insurance and then turn 65, please contact a member of the Benefits Team to discuss your options.
 If you are Medicare-eligible when you retire, you will need to enroll in Medicare and likely obtain a Medicare supplement.
 Medicare-eligible retirees will be eligible to use a service called “Via Benefits” to help them find Medicare Supplements that work for them.

 More information about Via Benefits is available here.

-Life Insurance Plan Please be aware that as you age, any life insurance you have through Rice is subject to the Age Reduction Schedule.
+Life Insurance Plan: Please be aware that as you age, any life insurance you have through Rice is subject to the Age Reduction Schedule.
 Beginning on and after your 70th birthday, your life insurance benefit decreases.
 Please view our page for more information.

-Retirement Plans As you reach different life events such as turning 65 or when you are considering retirement, it is always a good idea to re-assess your investment strategy for your retirement funds.
+Retirement Plans As you reach different life events, such as turning 65 or when you are considering retirement, it is always a good idea to re-assess your investment strategy for your retirement funds.
 Please visit the Retirement page for more information about how to make an appointment with your administrator.

 Remember!
 We usually recommend contacting Medicare 90 days prior to your effective date.
 You may contact them online or by making an appointment with one of Social Security's local offices.